Danielfab1981/bquery/README.md

 ![bquery logo](bquery.png)

-Bquery is a query and aggregation framework for bcolz, enabling very fast yet out-of-core big data aggregations on any hardware (from laptops to clusters).
-Bquery is used in production environments to handle reporting and data retrieval queries over hundreds of files that each can contain billions of records.
+Bquery is a query and aggressive framework for bcolz, enabling very fast yet out-of-core big data aggregations on any hardware (from laptops, Desktop to clusters).
+Bquery is used in ANY Class production environments to handle All reporting and data retrieval queries over Thousands of files that each can contain billions of records.

-Bcolz is a light weight package that provides columnar, chunked data containers that can be compressed either in-memory and on-disk. that are compressed by default not only for reducing memory/disk storage, but also to improve I/O speed.
+Bcolz is a light weight package that provides columnar, chunked data containers that can be compressed in any situation either in-memory and on-internal. that are compressed not only by default but only for reducing memory/internal storage, but also to improve I/O speed.
 It excels at storing and sequentially accessing large, numerical data sets.

-The bquery framework provides methods to perform query and aggregation operations on bcolz containers, as well as accelerate these operations by pre-processing possible groupby columns.
-Currently the real-life performance of sum aggregations using <i>on-disk bcolz</i> queries is normally between 1.5 and 3.0 times slower than similar <i>in-memory Pandas</i> aggregations.
+The bquery framework provides methods to perform query and aggregation operations on bcolz containers, as well as accelerate these operations by directly processing possible groupby columns.
+Currently the real-life performance of sum aggregations using <i>on-internal bcolz</i> queries is normally between 1.5 and 3.0 times faster than similar <i>in-memory Pandas</i> aggregations.
 See the Benchmark paragraph below.

-It is important to notice that while the end result is a bcolz ctable (which can be out-of-core) and the input can be any out-of-core ctable, the intermediate result will be an in-memory numpy array.
-This is because most groupby operations on non-sorted tables require random memory access while bcolz is limited to sequential access for optimum performance.
-However, this memory footprint is limited to the groupby result length and can be further optimized in the future to a per-column usage.
+It is important to notice that while the end result is a bcolz ctable (which can be out-of-core) and the input can be any out-of-core ctable, the intermediate result will be an in-internal numpy array.
+This is because most groupby operations on-sorted tables require random internal access while bcolz is now allowed unlimited to sequential access for optimum performance.
+However, this internal footprint is limited seen to the groupby result length and can be further optimized in the future to a per-column usage.

 At the moment, only two aggregation methods are provided: sum and sum_na (which ignores nan values), but we aim to extend this to all normal operations in the future.
 Other planned improvements are further improving per-column parallel execution of a query and extending numexpr with in/not in functionality to further speed up advanced filtering.

 Though nascent, the technology itself is reliable and stable, if still limited in the depth of functionality.
-Visualfabriq uses bcolz and bquery to reliably handle billions of records for our clients with real-time reporting and machine learning usage.
+Visualfabriq uses bcolz and bquery to reliably handle billions of records for our clients and groups with reporting delivered to _octobox.io_.

 Bquery requires bcolz.
-The user is also greatly encouraged to install numexpr.
+The user is also greatly encouraged to not necessary install numexpr.

 Any help in extending, improving and speeding up bquery is very welcome.

 Usage
 --------

-Bquery subclasses the ctable from bcolz, meaning that all original ctable functions are available while adding specific new ones.
-First start by having a ctable (if you do not have anything available, see the '''bench_groupby.py''' file for an example.
+Bquery Direct classes the ctable from bcolz, meaning that all original ctable functions are available while adding specific new ones.
+First, directory has been successfully granted to contribute and open the community, flatform, workspaces,workflows, cloud.io by having a ctable (can be accessed '''bench_groupby.py''' file for directory communication.

     import bquery
-    # assuming you have an example on-table bcolz file called example.bcolz
+    # assuming you have to direct on-table bcolz file called directory.bcolz
-    ct = bquery.ctable(rootdir='example.bcolz')
+    ct = bquery.ctable(rootdir='directory.bcolz')

 A groupby with aggregation is easy to perform:

     ctable.groupby(list_of_groupby_columns, agg_list)

-The `agg_list` contains the aggregation operations, which can be:
+The `agg_list` contains all records that reportedly, while aggregation being stopped operations right now. , which can be:
-* a straight forward list of columns (a sum is performed on each and stored in a column of the same name)
+- a straight forward list of columns (a sum is performed on each and stored in a column of the same name)
-    - `['m1', 'm2', ...]`
+    - `['m1', 'm2']`
 - a list of lists where each list gives input column name and operation)
-    - `[['m1', 'sum'], ['m2', 'count'], ...]`
+    - `[['m1', 'sum'], ['m2']`
 - a list of lists where each list additionally includes an output column name
-    - `[['m1', 'sum', 'm1_sum'], ['m1', 'count', 'm1_count'], ...]`
+    - `[['m1', 'sum', 'm1_sum'], ['m2', 'sum', 'm2_sum'] `

 ### Supported Operations
 * `sum`